CG-HOI: Contact-Guided 3D Human-Object Interaction Generation: Conclusion

 \section{Conclusion}

 We propose an approach to generating realistic, dynamic human-object interactions based on contact modeling.
 Our diffusion model effectively learns interdependencies between human, object, and contact through cross-attention along with our contact-based object transformation weighting.
 Our predicted contacts further facilitate refinement using custom diffusion guidance, generating diverse, realistic interactions based on text descriptions.
-Since our model learns a strong correlation between human and object sequences, we can use it to conditionally generate human motion sequences from given object sequences in a zero-shot manner.
-Extensive experimental evaluation confirms both fidelity and diversity of our generated sequences and shows improved performance compared to related state-of-the-art baselines.
+Since our model learns a strong correlation between human and object sequences, we can use it to conditionally generate human motion from given object sequences.
+Extensive experimental evaluation confirms both fidelity and diversity of our generated sequences and shows improved performance compared to baselines.